Spacetime-Efficient and Hardware-Compatible Complex Quantum Logic Units in qLDPC Codes: Abstract

-Unlike prior constructions for qLDPC logic that aim at versatile ISAs amenable to diverse circuits, RASCqL adopts an application-tailored code-modification scheme that embeds specific complex Clifford instructions useful for functional subroutines as virtually implementable matrix automorphisms.
-RASCqL further leverages parallel physical operations in reconfigurable neutral-atom array platforms to achieve fast QEC cycles and high-fidelity transversal operations.
-At the cost of increased design complexity, RASCqL implements key algorithmic subroutines at space-time costs comparable to state-of-the-art transversal surface-code architectures while achieving up to $2\times$ to $7\times$ footprint reduction under realistic physical error rates of $2\times10^{-3}$–$5\times10^{-4}$, without additional hardware complexity.
-RASCqL thus demonstrates a concrete path forward for qLDPC codes as CISQ compute modules, extending their practical utility in fault-tolerant quantum computing architectures.
+Unlike prior approaches aiming for versatile logical instruction sets amenable to arbitrary circuits, RASCqL adopts an application-tailored code modification that embeds specific complex Clifford transformations useful for common subroutines as virtually implementable operations from code automorphisms.
+RASCqL further leverages parallel physical operations available in reconfigurable neutral-atom arrays to enable fast QEC cycles and high-fidelity transversal operations.
+At the cost of increased design complexity and specialization, RASCqL has the potential to improve end-to-end resource estimates for important applications such as factoring and quantum chemistry simulation in both footprint and space-time volume under realistic physical error rates of $2\times10^{-3}$–$5\times10^{-4}$, without requiring additional hardware capabilities.
+These results demonstrate that qLDPC codes can serve as \emph{Complex Quantum Logic Units} for useful quantum algorithms, extending their practical utility in fault-tolerant quantum computing architectures.